ahksoft/Termux-SuperShell/linux-installation.md

 4. Configure Powerlevel10k automatically

-📌 If you iget error like
+📌 If you get error like

 **[INFO] Command 'eza' not found.
 Install manually.**